CUHK-Shenzhen-SE/UTBoost/readme.md

 git checkout 4c21a4831d80b66e976f2a5ce946a0abded7a2aa
 pip install -e .
 ```

+You can use the updated SWE-Bench pipeline by using our dataset on Hugging Face

 ## 💫 Generating test cases
 We have provided our generated test cases here `assets/useful_scripts/dir_generated_test_cases.zip`. `assets/useful_scripts/augTest.json` is our confirmed augmented test cases.